 Drag Day in 11.2 occurred on the second Tuesday.
 RAs' again pretended to know nothing about it, whereas the instructional staff did say some things about it, especially the LAWP class, as they were about the discuss gay rights.
 There was a lot more participation this year, compared to 10.2.
 We did freak a couple lax bros' out with the sight of nevermore Jaime in a halter-neck, Mexican dress, nevermore Kyle in jeggings and tight T-shirt, and the jaw-dropping looks created by many other courageous men.

-Drag Day in 18.2 was on the second Tuesday (I don't have my traditions calendar with me right now so this could be wrong).
-It was called Cross-Dress Day, even though the Princess of the Blood had said very clearly that she didn't want it to be called that as it implied a gender-binary system.
+Drag Day in 18.2 was on the second Wednesday.
+It was called Cross-Dress Day, even though the Princess of the Blood had said very clearly that she didn't want it to be called that as it had negative connotations and implied a gender-binary system.
 Many other students and RAs shared this opinion.
 However, the administration still called it Cross-Dress Day and used the phrase "opposite gender" many times.
 Despite this, there were still quite a few participants once the spirit day came around.

 At Easton, Cross-dress Day is on the last Wednesday.